Najits/Todo-List-Manager-w-Angular/README.md

-icbPicker
+ToDo List Manager w/ Angular
 =========

-using angular/angular-ui/bootstrap to recreate icb picker
+using angular/angular-ui/bootstrap to recreate a todos manager